 Auburn University at Montgomery is required by the Higher Education Act of 1965, as amended, to establish a satisfactory academic progress policy for students who receive federal Title IV financial aid.
 Federal regulations require that the policy include qualitative and quantitative measures and a time frame within which an academic program must be completed.

 Qualitative measure: Students who receive financial aid will continue to receive aid as long as they meet the requirements and maintain a minimum overall grade point average of 3.0 on a 4.0 scale.
-This minimum standard goes into effect for each student after the student has attempted the first 36 hours of work at Auburn University at Montgomery.
-Time frame: Students will be allowed six academic years of Full-Time Equivalent enrollment (FTE) in order to complete their bachelor's degree.
-Those working on a graduate degree or certification will be allowed two academic years of FTE in addition to the above.
+This minimum standard goes into effect for each student after the student has attempted the first 15 hours of work at Auburn University at Montgomery.

+Time frame: Students working on a graduate degree or certification will be allowed two academic years of FTE.

 Quantitative measure: In order to remain eligible for financial assistance, students must pass a minimum number of hours as follows:

-FTE Quarters Credit Hours Require uired to Be Completed
+FTE Quarters Credit Hours Required to Be Completed

 Enrolled Undergraduate Graduate

-3 36 30
+03 036 30

-6 72 60
+06 072 60

-9 108 NA
+09 108 NA

 12 144 NA

 15 180 NA

 18 216 NA